HEAL-Engineering/fastapi-1password-template/README.md

 - macOS (Apple Silicon or Intel) — the setup wizard targets macOS
 - A 1Password account

-Everything else (Homebrew, Task, Docker Desktop, 1Password CLI, jq, gum) is installed by the wizard if needed.
+Everything else (Homebrew, Task, Docker Desktop, 1Password CLI, jq) is installed by the wizard if needed.

 ## Quick Start

+If you're starting a new project from this template, run the setup wizard:

 ```bash
 ./setup.sh